melt-ui/melt-ui/src/docs/content/builders/link-preview.md

 </script>
 ```

-Then you can use the `trigger`, `content`, and `arrow` to construct a linkpreview.
+Then you can use the `trigger`, `content`, and `arrow` to construct a link preview.
 A high level
-example of how to structure the linkpreview is shown below.
+example of how to structure the link preview is shown below.

 ```svelte
 <script lang="ts">